alinex/node-admin/doc/server/services.md

 Then you may add it in the preferred position within the hooks arrays.

 ### Authentication

+Authentication is based on the users service.
+The login is done using the user's `email` and `password` fields.
+More information can be found in the [authentication service](../services/authentication.md).

 To make a service or a specific method only accessible for authenticated users add the authenticate handler.
 Here it is added to the all handler making the complete service only available for users authenticated by JSON Web Token: